Aellyn/Bot-Bumper/README.md

 # Bot Bumper
 *The first bot to bump your bot's advertisements as well as helping it grow to become famous*

+## Welcome

+Welcome to the official Bot Bumper repository!
+We're so happy you found this repository, whether you accidentally stumbled upon it, searched for it, or anything else!
+Please keep reading to familiarize yourself with what this repository is for.

 ## Intro
 This repository is mainly an issue tracker and an information hub.
 The bot is **not** open sourced as of now, but this may change in the future!
 Below are a few useful links relating to this project.